Fayti1703/CC-DeclarativeMods/README.md

 These additional dependencies are required:

 * The [Nickel Modloader](https://github.com/Shockah/Nickel)
-  * ***N.B.:*** as of time of writing, you will need to manually compile the `develop` branch due to changes in Nickel.
-    (this notice will be removed once an appropriate version is released)
   * If your Cobalt Core or Nickel installation path are not in one of the auto-detected directories, create a `Path.props.user` with contents like:
     ```xml